beaconsproject/disturbance_explorer/docs/datasets.md

 #### Optional - Shapefile

+If disturbances are provided in the GeoPackage, the user can still upload extra features using the ShapeFile upload and included in the analysis.
 There are no requirements for the shapefile name.

-- **Other disturbances** (linear and areal) can be uploaded as shapefiles and included in the analysis.
-However, only an overall buffer size can be applied to additional disturbances.
 <br>

 ### Demo Dataset